ANTsX/ANTs/README.md

 If that works, you should be able to use the full functionality of ANTs.

-### Build from source
+### Building from source

-When necessary, you can also build ANTs from source.
+When necessary, you can also build ANTs from the latest source code.
 A minimal example on Linux or Mac looks like this:

 ```bash
 workingDir=${PWD}